This effect mimics real subsurface scattering by blurring the diffuse lighting in screen space.

 Subsurface Translucency needs to be enabled in order to make the light go through an object (like simulating a human ear lit from behind).

-This option only works with shadowed light and does not work with indirect lighting.
+This option only works with shadowed lights and does not work with indirect lighting.